 The consortium brings together the necessary expertise for the project, with experience in pavilion construction (Expomobilia), architecture (V8 Architects), interactive visitor experiences (Kossmann.dejong) and integral installation and construction engineering (Witteveen+Bos).
 The team can also boast a strong network in Dubai and close collaborations with Dutch start-ups and innovations.

 The 35th universal exposition will take place in Dubai from 20 October 2020 until 10 April 2021.
 This will be the first time an international exposition is held in the Middle East.
 Some 170 participating countries will present ideas, innovations and technologies inspired by the Expo theme 'Connecting minds, creating the future'.
-The Dutch participation aims to offer a platform to Dutch stakeholders from both public and private sectors, helping them to strengthen their networks and positioning in the Gulf region – not just during the Dubai EXPO but also during the lead-up to the event.
+The Dutch participation aims to offer a platform to Dutch stakeholders from both public and private sectors, helping them to strengthen their networks and positioning in the Gulf region – not just during the EXPO but also during the lead-up to the event.

-“Snow Cape” is the name of the building with which Finland is going to present itself at the World Expo 2020 in Dubai.
+“Snow Cape” is the name of the building with which Finland is going to present itself at the World Exhibition 2020.
 Inspired by the white blanket of snow which covers the Finnish landscape in winter, the Finland Pavilion resembles a white tent made of snow.
 The visual identity of Finland Pavilion is incorporating both Finnish and Arabic cultures, starting with the main entrance which gives an impression of arriving in an Arabic tent.
-Combination of Finnish natural design and innovation is combined with Arabic visual features.
+Finnish natural design and innovation is combined with Arabic visual features.
 Finnish components and materials have played an important role in the design of the Snow Cape pavilion.
 Finland has a unique and extensive tradition of design and architecture.
 The pavilion may be viewed as a design object relating to the history of this heritage.
 Within the complex and visually noisy Expo environment, Finland Pavilion offers clarity and serenity.
 From outside the shape is simple but refined.
 In the middle of pavilion, a dynamic wooden space “Gorge” is carved into the building, offering Expo visitors a pleasantly cool and shady retreat.
-The “Gorge” also relates to the unique Finnish history of innovation, which often requires thinking “out of the box”, element of surprise.
+The “Gorge” also relates to the unique Finnish history of innovation, which often requires thinking “out of the box”, with elements of surprise.
 In the pavilion, the surprise is the wooden heart and exhibitions inside.
-In addition, Finland pavilion is a place representing Finland's closeness to nature and personal exchange, in accordance with the motto of the EXPO 2020 Dubai: “Connecting Minds, Creating the Future”.
+In addition, Finland pavilion is a place representing Finland's closeness to nature and personal exchange, in accordance with the motto of the EXPO 2020: “Connecting Minds, Creating the Future”.

 From 20th October 2020 to 10th April 2021, Dubai will host the next world exposition.
 More than 180 countries will be taking part, under the theme "Connecting Minds, Creating the Future”.
-EXPO 2020 Dubai is the first world expo in the Arabic-speaking region.
+EXPO 2020 is the first world expo in the Arabic-speaking region.
 The organisers expect that about 70 percent of the visitors will come from other countries.

-On behalf of Business Finland, the project team called “Finland Pavilion building team” – consisting of the companies Expomobilia, JKMM Architects, Factor Nova, Beyond Limits and FiveCurrents is responsible for the planning and construction of the Finnish pavilion building at EXPO 2020 in Dubai.
+On behalf of Business Finland, the project team called “Finland Pavilion building team” – consisting of the companies Expomobilia, JKMM Architects, Factor Nova, Beyond Limits and FiveCurrents is responsible for the planning and construction of the Finnish pavilion building in Dubai.
 The concept, planning and execution of the Finnish pavilion building are being undertaken by JKMM Architects (Helsinki, Finland) and Expomobilia - MCH Live Marketing Solutions AG (Zurich, Switzerland).
 JKMM Architects with help of FiveCurrents and Factor Nova have put together the design concept for the building and Expomobilia, as global general contractor, is looking after the overall planning and project management in the implementation process.
 The partners Factor Nova (Finland), Beyond Limits (UAE) and FiveCurrents (USA) have an advisory and support role across all phases of the project from design to delivery.

 We are very proud and happy about the two received awards for the Swiss Pavilion at EXPO2017 in Astana.
 The Golden Award has been awarded by the renowned BIE (Bureau International des Expositions) in the category "Development".
 The silver award was given in the "Best Presentation" category.
 An international jury of nine members visited each pavilion of the 115 countries and the 22 international organizations participating in Expo 2017 Astana.
 In four different categories, depending on the size of the participation in the country, the official participant prizes were awarded either for exhibition design or for the development of the theme "Future Energy".